On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Two reduction theorems

 where $M_n (A)$ denotes the algebra of $n \times n$-matrices with coefficients in an algebra~$A$. \item The following maps are natural equivalences of categories: }

 \end{thm} \emph{Proof.} (a) This is a variation on \cite[Theorem 4.10]{Opd-Sp}, which itself varied on \cite[Theorem 8.6]{Lus-Gr}.
-Compared to Lusztig we replaced his $R_{uc}$ by a larger root system, we added the group $\Gamma$ and we localized with analytic functions instead of formal completions at one central character.
-The first change is innocent since $R_u$ and $R_{P(u)}$ are actually easier than Lusztig's $R_{uc}$.
-By \cite[Lemma 8.13.b]{Lus-Gr} Lusztig's version of the isomorphisms (a) sends $\gamma \in \Gamma (\varpi)$ to $1_\varpi \imath^0_\gamma 1_\varpi$.
+Compared to Lusztig we replaced $Y \otimes \langle v_0 \rangle \subset T$ by $T_{rs} = Y \otimes \R_{>0}$, we substituted his $R_t$ by a larger root system, we added the group $\Gamma$ and we localized with analytic functions instead of formal completions at one central character.

+The first change is allowed because we localize only on $T$, and not simultaneously in the $q$-direction like Lusztig.
+Hence the structure of the subgroup $\langle v_0 \rangle \subset \C^\times$ becomes irrelevant to the arguments of \cite[Section 8]{Lus-Gr}.
+With this modification Lusztig's $R_t$ becomes our $R_u$ and his equivalence classes $c \in \mathcal P$ correspond to the orbits $W'_u uc \subset \WG uc$.
+The root system $R_{P(u)}$ and the orbits $W'_{\Z P(u)} uc \subset \WG uc$ fall into the same framework, so the constructions from \cite[Section 8]{Lus-Gr} can still be carried out.
+Since $\Z R_u \subset \Z R_{P(u)}$ there are fewer orbits in the second case, so it actually becomes somewhat easier.

+By \cite[Lemma 8.13.b]{Lus-Gr} Lusztig's version of the isomorphisms (a) sends $\gamma \in \Gamma (c)$ to $1_c \imath^0_\gamma 1_c$, for some $c \in \mc P$.
 Translated to our setting this means that we can include the appropriate diagram automorphisms by defining

 Finally, that Lusztig's arguments also apply with analytic localization was already checked by Opdam \cite[Section 4.1]{Opd-Sp}. \\ (b) Knowing (a), this can proved just as in \cite[4.16]{Lus-Gr}.\\ (c) By \cite[Proposition 4.3]{Opd-Sp} the categories in the statement are of the categories of finite dimensional modules of the algebras figuring in (a) and (b).
 Therefore the maps in (c) are just the standard equivalences between the module categories of $B$ and $M_n (B)$, translated with (a) and (b). $\qquad \Box$